JMcn/robotframework-translate/doc/userguide/src/ExecutingTestCases/OutputFiles.rst

 In these situations, command line options :option:`--removekeywords` and :option:`--flattenkeywords` can be used to dispose or flatten unnecessary keywords.
-They can be used both when `executing test cases`_ and when `post-processing outputs`_.
+They can be used both when `executing test cases`_ and when `post-processing outputs (后处理输出文件)`_.
 When used during execution, they only affect the log file, not the XML output file.
 With `rebot` they affect both logs and possibly generated new output XML files.